-When looking for a free guitar lesson, then this is the right page to find.
-There are...
+If you're looking for a free guitar lesson, then go here...

 Find out how to get some additional free beginner classical guitar lessons by scrolling to the bottom of the page....